rollchains/spawn/docs/versioned_docs/version-v0.50.x/03-demos/02-ibc-module.md

 # build chain binary
 make install

-# verify the binary works
+# verify the binary works. if you get a panic,
+# `make proto-gen`, then re make install
 rolld

 # build docker image